eadurflinger/eadurflinger/README.md

 ### Hi there I'm Elizabeth 🐸

-I am currently working with Angular at Ving!
-Using Bitbucket... so I'm committing I promise, just not here :P
+I am currently working on my personal website and going through a React course.

-I am interested in learning React and Swift.
+I am looking for a position as a React Developer.

 I am also a multi media artist, ranging from digital paintings to bug taxidermy displays.